zborkala/netfimno/README.md

  ## What you can do with NetHelper are the following.
 * Sending GET & POST requests.
-* Uploading files and other data with progress indicators (like progressbar).
+* Uploading files and other data (optional) with progress indicators (like progressbar).
 * Downloading files from internet with progress indicators.
 You can hide and show the downloading notification.

  ## All you need is